sawyerh/twitter-timer/README.md

+⚠️ This code has been migrated to https://github.com/sawyerh/twitter-hacks

 ## Overview

 An [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) that fires daily and deletes your Tweets and Twitter likes that are older than 14 days, and disables retweets from everyone you follow.